 Met.
 Dept. issues advisory for increased temperatures in several areas

-The heat index, the temperature felt on human body is expected to increase up to Caution level at some places in Northern, North-Central, North-western and Eastern provinces and Monaragala and Hambantota districts, the Meteorology Department says.
+The heat index – the temperature felt on the human body – is expected to increase up to the ‘Caution’ level at some places in Northern, North-Central, North-western and Eastern provinces and Monaragala and Hambantota districts, the Meteorology Department said in a heat index advisory.

 The Heat Index Forecast is calculated by using relative humidity and maximum temperature and this is the condition that is felt on the body.
 This is not the forecast of maximum temperature.
 It is generated by the Meteorology Department for the next day period and prepared by using global numerical weather prediction model data.